stape-io/stape-sgtm-ios/README.md

 # ``StapeSDK``

-Stape SDK is an event based client for the Stape API.
-It allows to track and send events from your mobile app to the Stape backend.

 ## Overview

-SDK implements two main functional parts.
+Stape sGTM SDK implements two main functional parts.

-First is a simple event send which allows to compose an event and send it to the backend.
+First is a simple event sending which allows to compose an event and send it to Stape Data Client.

-SDK API provides a response from the backend mapped to a simple model that contains serialized response fields.
+SDK API provides a response from the Data Client mapped to a simple model that contains serialized response fields.

 Second is a mechanism that tracks events dispatched by the Firebase event SDK.

-It hooks Firebase event dispatch and maps Firebase event to Stape event.
+It hooks Firebase event dispatch and maps Firebase event to Stape Data Client.

-After that it sends it as an ordinary event.
+After that, it sends it as an ordinary event.

 ## Usage